-When an individual or married couple files for bankruptcy under Chapter 7 (the most commonly used procedure), most unsecured debts are discharged.
-Debtors are obliged to use their non-exempt assets, but not their future earnings, to repay debt.
-Exemption levels-unlike other features of U.S. bankruptcy law--differ across states.
-The most important exemption is the "homestead" exemption for equity in owner-occupied homes, which varies widely from zero to unlimited.
+When an individual or a married couple files for bankruptcy under Chapter 7 (the most commonly used procedure), most unsecured debts are discharged.

+Debtors are obliged to use their non-exempt assets to repay debt, but their future earnings are entirely exempt under the 'fresh start'.
+Exemption levels, unlike other features of US bankruptcy law, differ across states.
+The most important exemption is the 'homestead' exemption for equity in owner-occupied homes, which varies widely from zero to unlimited.
 Because debtors can convert non-exempt assets such as bank accounts into home equity before filing for bankruptcy, high homestead exemptions protect all types of wealth for debtors who are homeowners.